YCAMInterlab/ofxTimeline/README.md

 AudioTracks let a user interactively scrub through an audio track and sequence effects in time.

-To add an AudioTrack
+To add an AudioTrack to your project, add the declaration to your .h file

     ofxTimeline timeline;
     ofxTLAudioWaveform waveform;

-In your .cpp file
+And n your .cpp file add the track and load a file

     //--------------------------------------------------------------
     void testApp::keyPressed(int key){